J-PLUS: The stellar mass function of quiescent and star-forming galaxies at 0.05 <= z <= 0.2

 The SMF is not only pivotal for observational studies but also serves as a crucial constraint for theoretical models of galaxy formation.
 In these models, the SMF works as a key diagnostic tool for testing model predictions and refining simulation parameters.
 A primary challenge in these models is reconciling the halo mass function from simulations with the observed SMF from galaxy surveys.
 Addressing discrepancies, especially at the low- and high-mass ends, requires iterative refinements through feedback mechanisms, such as supernovae and active galactic nuclei (AGN) feedback, which regulate gas cooling and align the predicted most massive end of the SMF with observed data \citep{kauffmann1993formation, somerville2008semi}.

-Up to $z \sim 7.5$, the stellar mass function (SMF) is well described by a single or double Schechter function \citep{schechter1976analytic,weaver2023cosmos2020}, featuring an exponential decline at a characteristic stellar mass ($M^*$) and a low-mass slope ($\alpha$).
+Up to $z \sim 7.5$, the SMF is well described by a single or double Schechter function \citep{schechter1976analytic,weaver2023cosmos2020}, featuring an exponential decline at a characteristic stellar mass ($M^*$) and a low-mass slope ($\alpha$).
 While the low-mass slope shows only mild evolution, several studies report a moderate but significant increase in $M^*$ from $z \sim 2$ to the present day \citep{marchesini2009evolution, tomczak2014galaxy, adams2021evolution}, likely driven by mass growth through mergers.
 This suggests that the mechanisms regulating stellar mass assembly vary across cosmic time.
-In contrast, the normalization of the SMF ($\Phi^*$), especially for star-forming galaxies, evolves more strongly and reflects the decline in cosmic star formation rate density \citep{popesso2023main}.
+In contrast, the normalization of the SMF ($\Phi^*$), especially for SF galaxies, evolves more strongly and reflects the decline in cosmic SFR density \citep{popesso2023main}.
 Further discussion of these trends can be found in \citet{weaver2023cosmos2020, wright2018gama}.

-Despite these advancements, the underlying physical mechanisms governing the SMF, even in the low-redshift Universe, remain poorly understood.
-Processes such as galaxy-galaxy mergers, stellar and gas kinematics, gas inflows and outflows, and feedback from supernovae and massive black holes are active areas of research.
-These mechanisms play a crucial role in the transformation of star-forming galaxies into passive ones, making them a subject of intense investigation in contemporary astrophysics.